 AIM HIGH Series

 The AIM HIGH SERIES FOR YOUNG WOMEN is an annual knowledge-sharing event sponsored by St. Margaret’s School through its Wiley H. Wheat Center for Innovative Learning.
-AIM HIGH will engage middle school, high school, and college-age girls in a discussion on the scope of potential for supporting a major sector of the workforce.
+AIM HIGH engages middle school, high school, and college-age girls in a discussion on the scope of potential for supporting a major sector of the workforce.

-Our first AIM HIGH event will focus on opportunities for young women to lead in the support of our nation’s defense.
-The discussion will range across the spectrum of workforce opportunities, from attending a service academy and serving as active duty personnel, to working as civilian staff, a contractor, or as a volunteer.
+Our first AIM HIGH focused on opportunities for young women to lead in the support of our nation’s defense.
+The discussion ranged across the spectrum of workforce opportunities, from attending a service academy and serving as active duty personnel, to working as civilian staff, a contractor, or as a volunteer.